 If you are homeless

-Do not qualify for a conventional mortgage.
+If you do not qualify for a conventional mortgage

-BE WILLING TO PARTNER:
+YOU MUST BE WILLING TO PARTNER:

 Completion of 300 hours of Sweat Equity.
 You must be willing to submit to a home visit and meeting with our Family Matters Committee during the application process.
 Approved Homebuyers complete all mandatory requirements of the Homeownership Program.
 An applicant cannot choose the specific location of their home and must be willing to accept a newly constructed or rehabilitated home, assigned based on availability.
 You must also agree to incur no new debt as a condition of acceptance into the program.